zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/clone-pdb-using-dbca-silent-mode/clone-pdb-using-dbca-silent-mode.md

     $ <copy>exit</copy>
     ```

-You may now proceed to the next lab.
+**This concludes this lab.
+Please proceed to the next lab in the Contents menu.**

 ## Learn More